-We have audited the accompanying financial statements (the ''financial statements") of Tricorp Federal Credit Union (the "Credit Union"), which comprise the accompanying statements of financial condition as of December 31, 2021 and 2020, and the related accompanying statements of income, comprehensive income, changes in members' equity, and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of Tricorp Federal Credit Union (the "Credit Union"), which comprise the statements of financial condition as of December 31, 2022 and 2021, and the related statements of income, comprehensive income, changes in members' equity, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of Tricorp Federal Credit Union as of December 31, 2021 and 2020, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America ("GAAP").
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of Tricorp Federal Credit Union as of December 31, 2022 and 2021, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America ("GAAP").

-We also have audited in accordance with GAAS, Tricorp Federal Credit Union's internal controls over financial reporting, including controls over the preparation of regulatory financial statements in accordance with National Credit Union Administration (NCUA) Rules and Regulations Part 704.15(a), as of December 31, 2021, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO), and our report dated April 18, 2022, expressed an unmodified opinion.
+We also have audited, in accordance with auditing standards generally accepted in the United States of America ("GAAS"), Tricorp Federal Credit Union's internal controls over financial reporting, including controls over the preparation of regulatory financial statements in accordance with instructions to the National Credit Union Administration (NCUA) 5310 - Corporate Credit Union Call Report ("Call Report"), as of December 31, 2022, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in 2013, and our report dated March 27, 2023, expressed an unmodified opinion.